tstatler/doctools/guides/node/troubleshooting/README.md

 This document summarizes the kinds of exceptions you may encounter in a Node.ACS application, and how to check the errors using the [`acs list`](#!/guide/node_cli_list) and [`acs loglist`](#!/guide/node_cli_loglist) CLI commands.

-Note that results from running `acs loglist` may not display for a few seconds.
+Note that output from `acs loglist` may not appear initially for a few seconds.

 ## Exceptions thrown upon deployment